betsyherbert/External-Courses---M1-S1/README.md

-# NYU - Math-Tools-I
+# External Courses - Semester I
-Write-up / note summary of Part I of external course "Math Tools for Neural and Cognitive Science", NYU
+Write-up / note summary of external courses for S1 of M1 Cogmaster.